 We focus on middle-school—a time when girls’ confidence levels tend to drop the most.
-Through workshops, a summer camp, and more, Girl Possible helps girls embrace their natural leadership abilities and figure out how they can leverage design thinking to tackle real issues in their communities, from racial discrimination to cyber-bullying.
+Through workshops, a summer camp, facilitator training, and more, Girl Possible helps girls embrace their natural leadership abilities and figure out how they can leverage design thinking to tackle real issues in their communities, from racial discrimination to cyber-bullying.

 partnerships with schools and educators